zonemaster/zonemaster/docs/specifications/tests/Methods.md

       where the AA bit set and the answer section contained NS records:
       1. Extract the name server names from the RDATA of the NS records in the answer section.
-      2. Extract any A or AAAA record from the additional section whose owner name is [in-bailiwick] name server name (glue records).
+      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name.
+      3. If any [in-bailiwick] name server name lacks IP address specification from previous step then create an A and a AAAA query for that name:
+         1. Send the query to the same *Parent NS*.
+         2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+         3. If a CNAME or DNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
+         4. Ignore non-referral responses unless AA flag is set (cached data is not accepted).
-      3. Create a set name servers ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses.
+      4. Create a set name servers ("Name Servers") where each unique name server name is linked to a possibly empty set of IP its addresses.
-      4. Return the *Name Servers*.
+      5. Output the *Name Servers*.
-      5. Processing the steps is stopped.
+      6. Processing the method is stopped.

 7. If the server returns unexpected response:
    1. Send the query to the next server, if available.
-   2. If no more servers remain, return empty and processing the steps is stopped.
+   2. If no more servers remain, output an empty set and stop processing the method.

-### Outcome(s)
+### Outputs

-Outcome is the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.

 ### Special procedural requirements

+If a name server name points at a CNAME or DNAME follow that to extract an IP address, if possible.
+It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test iS covered by Test Case [DELEGATION05].

 The method assumes that the servers of the parent zone behaves the same way as when [BASIC01] was run.